DawsonWebb/Dawson-Interview/README.md

 5. DELETE a user
     - Verify proper response is received

-Your test application should report on the pass/fail status of each test.
+Test application should report on the pass/fail status of each test.

 <a name="docker"/>